y-team6/the-hole/README.md

 - add ! after the type to indicate that it is a breaking change

-- add the scope in brackets to indicate the scope. (eg. the component or file name). if it affects everything, it should be (*)
+- add the scope in brackets to indicate the scope. (eg. the component or file name). if it affects everything, it should be (\*)

+## System Requirements

+- Unity 2021.3.13f1 with Android Build Support
+- Oculus Integration v47

 ## Getting started